 We talked about the day’s sessions while standing in the long line.
 Donald Miller’s session seemed to be most intriguing to us all.
 Suddenly, Andrew shared a story about his “shame,” as Donald Miller called it, the one thing that drives us to create a personality to hide our true self.
 In the seconds it took Andrew to tell his story, my brain had assembled the connections it had been working on for days.
 It had identified my shame.

 My “shame” occurred after my family moved across town and I started 8th grade in a different, more affluent school.
 I was talking with a group of friends at lunch one day and improperly pronounced the word “wash” using a more typical southern West Virginia pronunciation, “warsh.”
 One of the boys in the group made fun of my pronunciation, and all the others laughed.
 The embarrassment of seeming uneducated and backward hurt.
-I remember the names of everyone standing there that day, and the boy who lead the charge.
+I remember the names of everyone standing there that day, and the boy who leads the charge.
 I can still see their faces.

 It was in that moment of embarrassment I began building a different personality to hide my shame.
 I would become educated, informed, and articulate.
 I would become private and reserved so as not to endure that shame again.
 I would become whom the majority of people in my life know today as “David Harkins.”

 In what I can only describe as an impulsive moment, I did something my friends and family would say is out of character: I allowed myself to become vulnerable.
 I shared my moment of shame with Andrew and Christine.
-I doubt they realized the importance I placed on the moment because they didn’t know the personality I began building all those years ago.
+I doubt they realized the importance I placed on the moment because they didn’t know the person I began building all those years ago.
 They only knew me at this moment.

 The three of us talked most of the evening about business, some about life, and a little about close friendships.
 Andrew and I confided that we have few close friends “on purpose,” immediately recognizing, I think, how our created personalities were the words, “on purpose.”
 Our true personalities made friends effortlessly, as we proved with our near instant connection that night.